Singh-Lab/PertInInt/README.md

 ### 1: Downloading preliminary data

-* PertInInt uses *tracks* to model different functional regions of a protein.
+* **Precomputed Tracks.** PertInInt uses *tracks* to model different functional regions of a protein.
 These tracks measure interaction interfaces, functional protein domains and conserved protein positions.
 To download the set of precomputed tracks used by PertInInt (which will be unzipped into a directory called `track_weights/`), run the following:

   ```bash
   PERTININT_TRACKS="PertInInt-tracks_v0.tar.gz"